ddonukis/cicd-recipes/shell-scripting.md

-man command  # bring up manual entry for command (press Q to exit) sudo command # run the command as a super user (elevated access permissions), will prompt for password find path  # find directories/files by type name pattern etc (and optionally run a command on the results)
+man command  # bring up manual entry for command (press Q to exit) sudo command # run the command as a super user (elevated access permissions), will prompt for password find path  # find directories/files by type name pattern etc (and optionally run a command on the results) alias name=command  # create a shortcut for a command
 ```

 ## Bash arg quoting